MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Set-Secret.md

 ### -Name

 Specifies the name of the secret to add or update.
-Wildcard characters (`*`) are not permitted.
+Wildcard characters (`*`) aren't permitted.

 ```yaml
 Type: String